sonyarianto/klikbca-check-balance-with-puppeteer/README.md

 # klikbca-check-balance-with-puppeteer
 Check BCA balance through KlikBCA with Puppeteer.

+## Quick Info
+KlikBCA is internet banking service from BCA (Bank Central Asia) in Indonesia.

 ## Preparation
 I assume you already have NodeJS and npm installed on your machine.